Execution by firing squad: Brazil

 The Brazilian Constitution of 1988 expressly prohibits the usage of capital punishment in peacetime, but authorizes the use of the death penalty for military crimes committed during wartime.
-War needs to be declared formally, in accordance with international law and article 84, item 19 of the Federal Constitution, with due authorization from the Brazilian Congress.
+War must be declared formally, in accordance with international law and article 84, item 19 of the Federal Constitution, with due authorization from the Brazilian Congress.
 The Brazilian Code of Military Penal Law, in its chapter dealing with wartime offences, specifies the crimes that are subject to the death penalty.
 The death penalty is never the only possible sentence for a crime, and the punishment must be imposed by the military courts system.
 Per the norms of the Brazilian Code of Military Penal Procedure, the death penalty is carried out by firing squad.

 Although Brazil still permits the use of capital punishment during wartime, no convicts were actually executed during Brazil's last military conflict, the Second World War.
 The military personnel sentenced to death during World War II had their sentences reduced by the President of the Republic.

-Chile

-Following the military overthrow of the democratically elected government of Salvador Allende in 1973, Chilean dictator Augusto Pinochet initiated a series of war tribunal trials against leftist people around the country.
-During the first months after his coup, hundreds of people were killed by firing squads and summary executions.